 - Complete the application.
 Once you’ve picked a lender, you’ll need to fill out a full application and submit any required documentation, such as tax returns or pay stubs.
 Also be prepared to provide information regarding each of the loans you want to refinance.

 - Manage your payments.
 If you’re approved, continue making payments on your old loans while the refinance is processed.
 Afterward, you might consider signing up for autopay so you won’t miss any payments in the future — Earnest, SoFi, and many other lenders offer a rate discount to borrowers who opt for automatic payments.

 Choosing a lender to refinance your student loans

-If you’re struggling to manage your student loans — while also juggling other debt like a credit card or auto loan — refinancing can be a huge help.
-With refinancing, you can save money, get out of debt faster, and even reduce your monthly payment.
+If you’re struggling to manage your student loans — while also juggling other debt like a credit card or auto loan — a student loan refinance could be a huge help.
+With refinancing, you might be able to save money, get out of debt faster, and even reduce your monthly payment.